 The pros of living in Mexico

 You will find that the weather is pleasant year-round and warmer than in some parts of North America or Europe.
+Some locations in Mexico have a particularly temperate mild climate throughout the year, which is very beneficial for your well-being.

 The humid and tropical heat especially on the Pacific coast can be a little overbearing and takes some getting used to!
-A ceiling fan and air-conditioning can help a lot.
+A ceiling fan and air conditioning can help a lot.

 For cooler climes head to Mexico City or San Cristobal de las Casas or other elevated locations.